khangdzox/Inference-Engine/README.md

 - `backward_chaining.py`: This file contains the implementation of the backward chaining algorithm.

-    - [ ] `backward_chaining_checking(knowledge_base, query)`: This method is a recursive function that checks if the query is entailed by the knowledge base using the backward chaining algorithm.
+    - [x] `backward_chaining_checking(knowledge_base, query, examined_symbols)`: This method is a recursive function that checks if the query is entailed by the knowledge base using the backward chaining algorithm.

 - `dpll.py`: This file contains the implementation of the DPLL algorithm.